gmontee/100DaysOfCloud/Journey/051/Readme.md

 ### Task 4 — Successful Attempt

-Here's what a successful attempt looks like (I modify the file to download to something valid)
+Here's what a successful attempt looks like (I modified the file to download to something valid)

 <div align="center">
   <img src="images/ansible-error-task4-successful-download-8.png" width="800"/>